 - Kyphosis (hunchback, rounding)

-Our innovative surgical techniques, such as the vertical expandable prosthetic titanium rib and other growing spine constructs, allow our specialists to minimize spinal fusing of vertebrae, benefiting patients by preserving spine motion.
+Our innovative surgical techniques, such as the vertical expandable prosthetic titanium rib and other growing spine constructs, allow our specialists to minimize spinal fusion, benefiting patients by preserving spine motion.

-Spina Bifida is a term used to describe any birth defect involving a failed closure of the spine.
-Myelomeningocele - the most common form of spina bifida - is a birth defect developed in the womb, when the backbone and spinal cord fail to close together before birth.
-When the spinal cord and back bone fail to completely close, the tissue-covered spinal cord will protrude out of the infant’s lower back.
-The cause of myelomeningocele is unknown, but thought to be environmental or due to a virus because it commonly occurs in babies born during the winter months.
+Spina bifida is a term used to describe any birth defect involving a failed closure of the spine.
+Myelomeningocele (the most common form of spina bifida) is a birth defect developed in the womb, when the backbone and spinal cord fail to close together before birth.
+When the spinal cord and backbone fail to close completely, the tissue-covered spinal cord will protrude out of the infant’s lower back.
+The cause of myelomeningocele is not completely known, but in many cases, it is related to maternal folate deficiency.
 Genetic counseling and testing is recommended to determine if future children could be at risk.
-Special instruction is needed to care for infants before and after surgery to ensure severe damage is not done to the spinal cord and surrounding nerves.
+Special instruction is needed to care for infants before and after surgery to ensure damage is not done to the spinal cord and surrounding nerves.